Residents warned to close windows after blaze breaks out near major road

-Penistone Road fire: Residents warned to close windows after blaze breaks out in Owlerton
+Penistone Road fire: Hillsborough College closed and residents warned to close windows over industrial blaze

 Firefighters urge people to close windows as blaze breaks out at Owlerton, Sheffield